 This course examines the importance of literacy skills involved in reading and writing.
 From teacher to the students, the school to the community, all are integrally partnered to develop readers and writers.
 The emphasis of this course will be on the cultural influences on language development and the building on that development to create learning opportunities resulting in successful readers and writers.
 Content reading and writing will be examined and identified as to how it can be incorporated into the curriculum.
-Directed field-based experiences provide opportunity to observe and put theory in to practice.
+A 30-hour directed field-based experience provides opportunity to observe and put theory into practice.
 See Special Course Prerequisites listed under School of Teacher Education.